-its five locations.
+SYPA currently runs an on-line booking service for appointments by members at any one of its four ivelocations.
 More detail can be found on the website at: www.sypensions.org.uk

-SYPA is committed to continuing these services for as long as it has access to premises at the four District Councils and has the facilities at the location of its HQ premises wherever that might be now or in the future.
+SYPA is committed to continuing these services for as long as there is sufficient demand and it has access to premises at the four District Councils and has the facilities at the location of its HQ premises wherever that might be now or in the future.